vitamins999/99_bottles/README.md

-# 99_bottles
+# simple_python_projects
-Simple Python script to print the lyrics to 99 Bottles of Beer on the Wall.
+A place to store simple Python projects.